qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Service Catalogue Endpoint

 This endpoint can be used to get or set the contents of a Service Catalogue.
 The current address of the endpoint is returned in the "serviceCatalog"-member of the response of Get endpoint addresses.

+### Target Template Endpoint

+This endpoint can be used to create off line connect tokens.
+The current address of the endpoint is returned in the "target-tempate"-member of the response of Get endpoint addresses.

 ## Servers